plasmatech8/svelte-practice/09_sveltekit_crash_course_james_2021_06/README.md

 npx svelte-add@latest tailwindcss
 npm install
 ```
+This will:
-This will create a `postcss.config.cjs` and `tailwind.config.cjs`.
+* create a `postcss.config.cjs` and `tailwind.config.cjs`.

-It will modify your `svelte.config.js` and `__layout.svelte`.
+* modify your `svelte.config.js` and `__layout.svelte`.

-It will change the fonts and styling of your app.
+* change the fonts and styling/fonts of your app to tailwind.

-You might also want to install the tailwind intellisense VSCode extension.
+You might also want to:
+* install the tailwind intellisense VSCode extension.

-You might want to turn on quick suggestions so that suggestions are instant when using Svelte.
+* turn on quick suggestions so that suggestions are instant when using Svelte.
 ```json
 "editor.quickSuggestions": {
     "strings": true